Chapter 19 : Endgame

 But even she was startled by the cry that erupted from the dungeons.
 The roar of a dragon, it seemed, low and hollow, arching into despair.
 Except that dragons did not speak.
 They could not say no.

 The line of dialogue near the end is taken directly from "The Chamber of Secrets", pg.
 183 in the British hardcover edition.
-I've tried as much as I can to follow the canon timeline for this chapter, though at times I had to manipulate it to best fit it to my plot.
+I've tried as much as I can to follow the canon timeline for this chapter.

 Previous Chapter Next Chapter